BCharash/PraiasPortugal/docs/application-navigation.md

 ---

-### Favorites
+## Favorites

-Users may save Beaches for quick access.
+Users may save Beaches for rapid access.

-Favorites are personal to the user and are stored locally or within the user's account.
+Favorites are personal to the user and may be stored locally or synchronized with a user account.

 ---

-### Nearby
+## Nearby

 Uses the device's location to display nearby Beaches.